 To be able to sponsor your adopted child, you must not have any unresolved criminal charge, or a criminal conviction, or has a registerable offence (for example, sexual or physical assault of a child, child pornography and child prostitution).
 However, you may be able to request to have the sponsorship limitation waived if your criminal conviction happened more than 5 years ago and there are compelling circumstances affecting your adopted child and/or you.

 If your adopted child sponsorship is approved, you may be required to provide an Assurance of Support to ensure your child does not need to rely on social security benefits (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to sponsor your adopted child (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to sponsor your adopted child (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa